TomSumner28/merchant-data/README.md

 ## Testing Page

 Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.
-The page lists the first 50 Merchants, first 50 Publishers, and every knowledge base entry in your project.
-Use this page to verify that GPT has access to the expected records.
+The page lists **all** Merchants, **all** Publishers and every knowledge base entry in your project.
+Use this page to verify that GPT has access to the full dataset.
+If you have thousands of rows consider adding pagination or filtering when browsing this page.